SoulKa/template-replace-stream/README.md

 We will provide more benchmarks with the next release, especially with replacing a lot of variables.

 ## Changelog

-### 2.1

-- Add option `removeUnmatchedTemplate` that will always resolve unknown variables with an empty string, effectively removing the template string

 ### 2.0
 - Drastically improve performance (by ~10x) by using `Buffer.indexOf()` instead of iterating over the buffer myself